Firefund/firefund-lfs/fonts/README.md

 every letter for all languages in the world, but our font might not have a glyph for it.
 That is, **the letter will look wrong if our font does not support the letter.**
 Whenever a glyph is not supported, the browser will search for it on your system.
-We don't have control over which font the browser will find the correct glyph and it **will** depend on your device.
+We don't have control over which font the browser will find the correct glyph in and it **will** depend on your device.
 Android, Windows and macOS have different system fonts installed, so the result will be different depending on OS and device.
 Samsung might pre-install other fonts than Google etc.